ChrisSantosLang/redscience/docs/source/usecases.rst

 better than no testing at all, but they can help avoid experiments that unecessarily harm people.

-For example,

-#.
-Identify the most comprehensive :doc:`Olympics <tournament>` via the **Comparison Tab**,
-   identify the top team for that Olympics via its :doc:`leaderboard <game>`, and identify an essential member of that team using its **Members Tab**.
+When the most comprehensive Olympics is sufficiently comprehensive and its top non-human players are sufficiently skilled, social engineers will want to try the same team-sizes, personality ratios, curriculum ratios, and collaboration techniques in the real-world.
+If they expect that won't be optimal, they can test alternatives in redscience; for example, if the top non-human champion is a team and one of its members has an extreme personality the social engineers hesitate to include in their own teams, the engineers (i.e. HR) could try the following:

 #. :doc:`Clone the team <playerfactory>` to create a new one, and slightly
-   modify one dimension of the personality of the cloned essential member (e.g. make the clone less extreme).
+   modify one dimension of the personality of the clone of the member in question (e.g. make the clone less extreme).
 #.
 Run an Olympic :doc:`tournament <tournament>` which includes both the
    current champion and its modified clone.
 Does the modified clone outperform its parent, or does the parent make the extreme personality of that team-member into a strength?
-If making the personality less-extreme degrades performance, then we should hestitate to engage in genetic engineering (or training/discipline) aimed to make that personality less-extreme in our own children...

 ..
 Note:: The most comprehensive Olympics will include cooperative games (like the *Public Goods game*), alliance games (like *Risk*), deception